 Software and web services contracts

-Software can save you hours and hours of mind-numbing labour.
+Software can save innumerable hours of labour.
 It can perform calculations that few of us can understand, let alone perform.
 It can organise massive quantities of exactly-remembered information.
 It can help you create works of beauty, and even generate novel and beautiful things without your help.

-But if software fails, it can cost you hours and hours of mind-numbing labour.
+But if software fails, it can cost you hours of mind-numbing labour.
 It can destroy a day's or a week's or a month's work with a single catastrophic error.
 Even minor bugs can take hours to work around, and can cost businesses money.
 Lots of it.

 Consequently, all software-related contracts must consider questions of copyright.
 Where new software is being created under the contract, or software is being changed or upgraded, who will own the copyright?
 What licences of both pre-existing and new copyright works are required to enable each of the parties to fulfil their responsibilities and exercise their rights under the contract?
 What will happen if the software is found to infringe a third party's intellectual property rights?
 And what will happen if a third party infringes the rights in the software?
 These are key questions in most software contracts.

 We supply a range of software contracts, developed over several years, including software licences, software development agreements, software maintenance agreements and software as a service agreements.